katcipis/sophia/notes/books/thinking-fast-slow.md

 when presented with more (8 balls versus a single one).
 It is classic irrational behavir in place, anyone that stops to do the actual math (system 2 reasoning) will clearly see the best option.

+### Framing Effect

+How we frame a question changes our emotional response to it and decision making (if you decide emotionally, as most people do).

+Examples:

+- When credit cards started, instead of talking about credit card surcharge people started talking about discounts when paying with money (same thing in the end).

+- Talk about survival rates instead of mortality rates

+When people are more objective about this differences can be seen on their brains (using MRI).